Rio Fanning: Theatre

 Together with Tony Doyle in 1970, they founded the Imperial Theatre Group, based in the Oval Theatre, Kensington, which was active for less than two years.
 In 1991, Fanning formed Threesome Productions with actresses Margi Clarke and Stella Fox.

 He would also direct stage plays for the theatre, his first love, preferring it to his screen career.

 Television

-Fanning made his TV debut in a 1959 episode of Great Expectations and this was followed by roles in Dixon of Dock Green, Z-Cars, Ghost Squad, No Hiding Place, Softly, Softly, The Avengers, The Troubleshooters, The Champions, Budgie, Follyfoot, The Onedin Line, Warship, Hadleigh, Softly, Softly: Task Force, Within These Walls, Fall of Eagles, The Brothers, the Doctor Who classic Horror of Fang Rock, All Creatures Great and Small, Blake's 7, Emmerdale Farm, The Sandbaggers, The Gentle Touch, Juliet Bravo, Play for Today, Casualty, Peak Practice, The Bill, Father Ted (Old Grey Whistle Theft) and Doctors among others.
+Fanning made his TV debut in a 1959 episode of Great Expectations and this was followed by roles in Dixon of Dock Green, Z-Cars, Ghost Squad, No Hiding Place, Softly, Softly, The Avengers, The Troubleshooters, The Champions, Budgie, Follyfoot, The Onedin Line, Warship, Hadleigh, Softly, Softly: Task Force, Within These Walls, Fall of Eagles, The Brothers, the Doctor Who classic Horror of Fang Rock, All Creatures Great and Small, Blake's 7, Emmerdale Farm, The Sandbaggers, The Gentle Touch, Juliet Bravo, Play for Today, Casualty, Peak Practice, The Bill, Father Ted (episode - Old Grey Whistle Theft) and Doctors among others.
 A regular part came in the form of Dr. O'Casey in The District Nurse.